Diversity Studies Leadership

-Bachelor of Arts in Interdisciplinary Studies - Diversity Studies Track
+Bachelor of Arts in Interdisciplinary Studies - Diversity Studies Leadership Track

-The Bachelor of Arts in Interdisciplinary Studies – Diversity Studies Track is a broadly based interdisciplinary curriculum.
+The Bachelor of Arts in Interdisciplinary Studies – Diversity Studies Leadership Track is a broadly based interdisciplinary curriculum.
 The degree’s interdisciplinary nature provides students with tools that can be applied across a spectrum of science, social behavior, and humanities, while foregrounding the importance of analyses with a focus on diversity and inclusion in such categories as race, ethnicity, gender, sexuality, religion, and ability.
 Students pursuing a career in social justice or advocacy work, involvement in international nonprofit organizations or diverse research and journalistic careers, as well as those seeking preparation for graduate study in related areas will enjoy the flexibility of this program.
-This track requires students to take two unique IDS Core courses, 30 credit hours of courses related to theory and representations/experiences of diversity, and select from a number of related minors such as the Women’s and Gender Studies or Diversity and Social Inequality.
+This track requires students to complete three unique IDS Core courses and 30 credit hours of restricted electives focused on diversity, equity, and inclusion.

 In an effort to ensure that students demonstrate a sufficient understanding of the course material and learning objectives of this academic program, only grades of “C” (2.0) or higher may be used to satisfy program requirements.

 IDS Core (9 credit hours) – IDS 3933 Cornerstone (must be taken in first full semester declared in the major after completion of ENC 1102), IDS 3333 Issues in Diversity Studies, and IDS 4934 Capstone (may only be taken in graduating semester)

 Restricted Electives related to diversity, equity, and inclusion (30 credit hours*)

 IDS BA Foreign Language Graduation Requirement (8 credit hours) – successfully complete one year of college-level foreign language or test proficiency